majuok/kmjt-project/README.md

 # Kotkantien maalaus- ja tapetointi

 Welcome to the repository for **Kotkantien maalaus- ja tapetointi**, a professional painting and wallpapering service based in Oulu.
-This project showcases a modern website designed to present the company's services, portfolio, and contact details to potential customers.
+This project showcases a modern website designed to present the company's services, gallery, and contact details to potential customers.

 ---